 A curated conversation depends on quality dialogue.
 The more those in your community know about the ideas being addressed, the more thoughtful their responses will be.
 Identify thought leaders with an organization to help drive the conversation and assess ideas.

-Setting required vote and comment thresholds helps flag promising ideas early on.
+Setting required vote and comment thresholds help flag promising ideas early on.
 Define community thresholds and route ideas to reviewers even earlier.

 You can’t (and probably shouldn’t) deliver on all ideas, but organizations should respond to every idea.
 And, perhaps more importantly, when ideas are moved forward, selected, and implemented, these changes should be communicated to the author of the idea and the community